Documentation

 Step 2: Run in Development Mode

-To preview your Component locally while you build:
+To preview your Component as you build, run in development mode.

 Once started, the CLI hosts the manifest at a local URL like: